exercism/fsharp/exercises/practice/yacht/.approaches/active-patterns/content.md

     |> List.length
 ```

-The only thing we then need to change is to replace `Die.One` with our `target` parameter in the `List.filter` call's lambda.
+The only thing we then need to change is to replace `Die.Six` with our `target` parameter in the `List.filter` call's lambda.

 We can do use this pattern to score the six single dice categories: